SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. Is FRED open source?
 No, we haven't made FRED open source.
-That's something we might consider but at the moment our contribution to the NR open source community will be through proposals and updates to Node-RED.
+That's something we might consider but at the moment our contribution to the NR open source community is through contributions to the Node-RED core code, new nodes we develop and open souyrce and through engagement and contribution to the community.
+Part of our motivation for making sure we have a free tier on FRED is to help grow the Node-RED community.

 ___

 ### Q. Are you guys philanthropists or looking to make a quick buck?
 We are providing FRED as a service to the Node-RED community.
 Initially FRED was free, but we've found it necessary to cover the costs of running *many* Node-RED instances in the cloud, so we're introducing paid subscriptions for those that need their instance to run 24x7.
+We think Node-RED is very powerful and we aim to build our business out of making it easy for companies and developers to use it for their projects.

 ___

 ### Q. Can I use it for commercial purposes?
 Yes, feel free to use your account and the NR instances in anyway you want.
 However, keep in mind that we only run your instance for 24 hours with the free account, and don't offer any guarantees that your flow will stay up.
-If you want that type of guarantee, please [contact us](mailto:info@sensetecnic.com) or consider a paid subscription when that is ready.
+If you want that type of guarantee, please [contact us](mailto:info@sensetecnic.com) or consider a paid subscription.

 ___